rotemyohanan/time-machine/Spring/yaml.md

 Data serialization language / format

-High use by python and ruby and Elastic search and MongoDB use Yaml

 Yaml vs properties
 - has its own spec
 - human readability
 - key-value (Map), List and Scalar types
-- Used in many languages (Python / Ruby)
+- Used in many languages (Python / Ruby / Elastic search / MongoDB)
 - Hirerachical structure
 - Does not work with @PropertySource
 - Multiple Spring profiles in default config (in 1 single file)